Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

 Purpose: To be able to configure [Access control](http://docs.rancher.com/rancher/configuration/access-control/) to use LDAP as the backing authentication system.

- * Add users to Rancher based on LDAP OUs or a Domain.
+ * Authenticate users to Rancher based on LDAP OUs or a Domain.
  * Add users to an [Environment](http://docs.rancher.com/rancher/concepts/#environments) based on their LDAP username or groups.

 After configuring LDAP, you are able to login to Rancher using your LDAP username and password.
 Then you use Rancher the